-9. SNACK /LUNCH (also see Healthy Eating Policy)
+9. SNACK / LUNCH (also see Healthy Eating Policy)

-The preschool provides nutritious foods that are aligned with the Canada Food Guide servings for preschoolers.
+The preschool provides nutritious foods that are align with the Canada Food Guide servings for preschoolers.
 Children will have the opportunity to make choices from the foods presented and are finished eating when they feel satisfied.
 Snack and meals are viewed as a social time and children and teachers come to eat meals as a group.
-This is an opportunity for teachers to model appropriate mealtime etiquette, encourage children to explore new foods and converse.
+This is an opportunity for teachers to model appropriate mealtime etiquette, encourage children to explore new foods and converse with fellow table participants.